agalue/opennms-drift-kubernetes/README.gce.md

 Create the Kubernetes Cluster

 > **WARNING**: Make sure you have enough quota on your Google Cloud account to create all the resources.
 Without alterations, this deployment requires `CPUS_ALL_REGIONS=40`.
 Be aware that trial accounts cannot request quota changes.
-A reduced version is available in order to test the deployment.
+A reduced version is available to test the deployment.

 With enough quota: